GoogleChrome/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 ## Interfaces

-Compute Pressure API can be run in the following contexts:
+The Compute Pressure API can be run in the following contexts:
 - Window or main thread
 - Dedicated Worker
 - Shared Worker